First-principles systems builder

 At Dell Technologies, I pioneered server-side JavaScript rendering in 2013—years before React SSR became standard practice.

 At Zenvia Mobile, I dockerized applications when Docker was pre-1.0.
+The goal was handling unpredictable SMS traffic spikes—political campaigns, breaking news, marketing blasts.
 I built L1/L2/L3 escalation procedures and a "FireFighter" on-duty rotation system that's still operational at Zenvia today, a decade later.

 At AGCO, I built military-grade IoT security for agricultural machinery: sub-millisecond authorization using custom nonce calculation on mutual TLS with Erlang and RabbitMQ.
 Orchestrated autonomous machine-to-machine coordination for harvesters and grain carts using MQTT-based handshakes with sub-meter GPS accuracy.